Ocean Observatories Initiative: History

 In late 2007, the OOI project completed its Preliminary Design Review and in 2008 completed its Final Network Design Review resulting in the Final Network Design.
 In May 2009, the National Science Board authorized the Director of NSF to award funds for the construction and initial operation of the OOI.
 In September 2009, NSF and the Consortium for Ocean Leadership signed a Cooperative Agreement that initiated the construction phase of the OOI.

 Locations of OOI's global arrays were selected by a team of roughly 300 scientists to target regions that were under-sampled and subject to extreme conditions (e.g., high winds and sea states) that were challenging for continuous or even frequent ship-based measurements.
 The originally planned global study sites include instrumented moorings and gliders in four locations: Argentine Basin, Irminger Sea, Southern Ocean, and Station Papa.

-The first year of funding under the Cooperative Agreement supported a range of construction efforts performed by the Marine Implementing Organizations (Woods Hole Oceanographic Institution, University of Washington, and Oregon State University), including production, engineering, and prototyping of key coastal and open-ocean components (moorings, buoys, sensors), award of the primary seafloor cable contract, completion of a shore station for power and data, and software development for sensor interfaces to the network.
+The first year of funding under the cooperative agreement supported a range of construction efforts performed by the Marine Implementing Organizations (Woods Hole Oceanographic Institution, University of Washington, and Oregon State University), including production, engineering, and prototyping of key coastal and open-ocean components (moorings, buoys, sensors), award of the primary seafloor cable contract, completion of a shore station for power and data, and software development for sensor interfaces to the network.
 Subsequent years of funding supported the design, build, and deployment of coastal, deep-ocean, and seafloor systems.

 The OOI was commissioned and accepted by the NSF in 2016 and data from more than 900 sensors at the seven sites became freely available for download in and near-real time online.
 The annual budget is approximately $44 million.

 In 2018, in keeping with some of the recommendations laid out in Sea Change: 2015-2025 Decadal Survey of Ocean Sciences, the Argentine Basin Array was descoped and the Southern Ocean Array was reduced in scope to the surface mooring only, which was later removed in 2020.
 All OOI data collected at the Argentine Basin and Southern Ocean sites continue to be served on the OOI website.

-In October 2018, the Program Management office of the OOI shifted from the Consortium for Ocean Leadership to the Woods Hole Oceanographic Institution.
+In October 2018, the Program Management Office of the OOI shifted from the Consortium for Ocean Leadership to the Woods Hole Oceanographic Institution.

+In May 2026, the National Science Foundation began retrieving the buoys and shutting down the program under the Trump administration.
+The Senate had previously restored the funding twice and then opposed the dismantling.
+The effort was stopped in mid-June and the buoys already removed would be serviced and returned to the ocean.